 - Many departments and groups maintain their own high volume lists and send messages using regular email capabilities

 - Email within D2L is also possible for course specific information.
-3. RSS

 - Syndicated news feeds